dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kyma.md

     - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - this step is optional.
     - Access to SAP BTP account _(the Trial landscape can be accessed [here](https://account.hanatrial.ondemand.com/))._

-Steps
+## Steps
 ---

 1. Access the SAP BTP, Kyma environment via the SAP BTP cockpit:

+    !!!
+Note
-    > The Trial landscape can be accessed from [here](https://account.hanatrial.ondemand.com)
+		The Trial landscape can be accessed from [here](https://account.hanatrial.ondemand.com)

 1. Deploy Eclipse Dirigible: